$

 Tether Plasma

-Tether's own chain optimized for stablecoin settlement, focusing on speed and cost efficiency for high-volume payment flows.
+Tether's own chain optimized for stablecoin settlement, focusing on speed and cost throughput for high-volume payment flows.

 Why Payment-Specific Chains?